•

 I am a licensed clinical psychologist (PSY32407) with a private practice in Oakland, California.
 I have provided therapeutic services in multiple venues for over a decade, including community mental health (serving low income and unhoused clients) and college counseling (at Mills College and the University of Pacific).
 I graduated from The Wright Institute in Berkeley with a Psy.D.
 (Doctorate in Clinical Psychology).

-In terms of therapy style, I utilize an evidence-based Relational approach that incorporates elements of Mindfulness and Cognitive Behavioral Therapy.
-In plainer words, I pay attention to both what's going on in your present and what happened in your past, as we engage in open exploration as well as working on specific skills.
+In terms of therapy style, I am warm and direct.
+I pay attention to both what's going on in your present and what happened in your past.
+We will engage in open exploration as well as focusing on specific skills and answers to the questions you have.

-My previous careers in academia and the arts heavily inform my approach to therapy.
+My previous careers in academia and the arts continue to inform my approach to therapy.

 I am also a big believer in collaboration.
 As a theater practitioner, I always favored ensemble work, whether I was directing, acting, or writing.
 This spirit guides my therapy work.
-I bring my experience and expertise to the therapy space, but so do my clients, as they have the most invaluable experience and expertise on their own lives, sometimes without realizing it.
+I bring my experience and expertise to the therapy space, but so do my clients, as they have the most invaluable experience and expertise on their own lives.

 Teaching